Beth N. Rom-Rymer, Ph.D.

 Mary Talen, MS, MA, Ph.D.

-Mary R. Talen, Ph.D. is a licensed psychologist and the Director of Primary Care Behavioral Health and Research at Northwestern University’s Family Medicine Residency Program, Chicago, IL.
+Mary R. Talen, Ph.D. is a licensed psychologist and the Director of Primary Care Behavioral Health at Ascension Illinois Resurrection Family Medicine Residency, Chicago, IL.
 She graduated with her masters and doctoral degree from Columbia University in psychology and a Master’s degree in clinical psychopharmacology.
 She has taught family medicine residents, medical students, family nurse practitioners and doctoral clinical psychology students in behavioral health and multi-professional teamwork.
 Dr. Talen has focused her research, teaching and clinical practice in systems-based healthcare.
 She has published and presented at national and international conferences in primary care psychology and collaborative behavioral health.
-Her current research projects are in physician wellness, training in challenging conversations; complexity team-based practice, and population-based care and GIS data.
+Her current areas of research and scholarship are primary care psychology training, complexity and team-based care in primary care, physician wellness, art, humanities and healthcare, and developing quality improvement and population healthcare initiatives.

 Samantha Taylor, MS, MA, MSCP